This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 For example add additional files to it, make additional changes in the files or change the commit message.

-This can be done in the command line or also very easily in IntelliJ via the Amend
+This can be done in the command line or also very easily in IntelliJ via the Amend checkbox in the commit window.

-When you have made more than one commit on the same branch you need to use git rebase -i
+When you have made more than one commit on the same branch you need to use git rebase -i.

 This begins an interactive rebasing session.
 Interactive rebasing gives you the opportunity to alter individual commits in the process.